 2018 WHA Election

 Article VI of the WHA Constitution and ByLaws explains the function and process of the Nominating Committee for the organization's annual election.
-Electronic ballots arrived in your email inbox from OpaVote on July 2, 2018.
-If you did not receive an email or prefer a paper ballot, please contact the WHA Office (402-554-5999 or email@example.com).
+Electronic ballots will arrive in your email inbox from OpaVote on July 11, 2018.
+If you do not receive an email on July 11, or prefer a paper ballot, please contact the WHA Office (402-554-5999 or email us at email@example.com).

 David Wrobel, University of Oklahoma